The primary tutorial/reference/instruction document for RogCAD

 folder as RogCAD_QB64.
 The palettes must reside in

-the pals folder along with ST-PAL.TXT which is the
+the pals folder along with ST-PAL.TXT, which you can

 RogCAD_QB64 can call palettes using GP on the menu,